Pot deliveries OK’d into Calif. communities that ban sales

 The rule cleared by state lawyers sought to clarify what had been apparently conflicting law and regulations about where marijuana can be delivered in California, which kicked off broad legal sales last year.

+Proposition 64, the law approved by voters in 2016 that opened the way for legal pot sales for adults, said that local governments had the authority to ban nonmedical pot businesses.
+But state regulators pointed to the business and professions code, which said local governments “shall not prevent delivery of cannabis or cannabis products on public roads” by a licensed operator.

+The cannabis bureau had said it was merely clarifying what had always been the case: A licensed pot delivery can be made to “any jurisdiction within the state.”

-The League of California Cities had opposed the rule, arguing that it would gut local control and allow home deliveries, regardless of conflicting local regulations or bans.
+The League of California Cities had opposed the rule, arguing that it would gut local control, overriding local regulations or bans.

-It’s likely the dispute will end up in court or arise again in the Legislature.
+It’s likely the dispute will end up in court, or play out again in the Legislature.

+Josh Drayton, of the California Cannabis Industry Association, said a patchwork of local rules in the state — some communities have embraced legal sales, while others have banned them — had created pot “deserts” where consumers were faced with long drives to find legal marijuana, edibles and other products.

+The problem could be worse for the sick and frail who might not be able to leave their homes.